-The two government-wide statements report the School's net position and how they have changed.
-Net position equals the difference between the School's total assets and total liabilities and deferred inflows of resources.
+The two government-wide statements report the School's net position and how it has changed.
+Net position equals the difference between the School's total assets, deferred outflows of resources, total liabilities and deferred inflows of resources.
 Measuring net position is one way to gauge the School's financial condition.

 The government-wide statements are divided into two categories: 1) governmental activities; and 2) business-type activities.
 The governmental activities include most of the School's basic functions such as instructional services and business services.
 These functions are funded almost entirely through state, county, and federal educational funds.
-Magic City Acceptance Academy has no business-type activities, consequently, all of Magic City Acceptance Academy's net position are reported as governmental activities.
+Magic City Acceptance Academy has no business-type activities, consequently, all of the School's net position are reported as governmental activities.